rafaelfvalim/octasensor/README.md

     + replace inside the jade file the path to the JS and CSS files from [Bootstrap Twitter]:  `../..` with the parameter `#{pathToAssets}`
     + change the link to the custom made CSS made for each template stored under the `bootstrap-3.0.0/examples/` directory :  `#{pathToSelectedTemplateWithinBootstrap}`

-## Examples, how to open a bootstrap page